GouravRavichandra/Notes/CRAFT_installation.md

   - run `ddev config`.
   - follow the steps on the screen.
   - run `ddev start` to start the craftcms project.

+### To install things, ssh into the ddev using `ddev ssh`.
+  - Run all the necessary commands in the ssh window.
+    This might show some errors as the scripts are in windows format and not in unix style.

+### Using `ddev exec` followed by the command will help us run the code in windows using ddev env.
+### Use `ddev exec php {commad}` to install in ddev. example - `./craft setup/security-key` can be written as `ddev exec php craft setup/security-key`